kmahyyg/cramc/README.md

 My Crappy Macro Cleaner - For Sanitizing Malicious Macro in Office Files when AV not work

 > Today is 2025!
 Why are you still writing such a thing?
 >> Because some "AI-Native" and "Advanced" EDR/NGAV we use can't prevent infection.
-Then file got blocked by our storage service provider make our operation a disaster.
+Then files got blocked by our storage service provider, which broke our operation.

 # Usage